Categories

 “Why would anyone work at a kill shelter?
 I wouldn’t do it.”

-Those are all things I said, and I’m humbled to admit, I didn’t know what the HELL I was talking about.
+Those are all the things I said.
+I can now admit: I didn’t know what I was talking about.
 Kill vs. no-kill is more complicated than it seems on the surface.

-I consider myself a loving, kind person, so I figured if I didn’t know, it’s possible other loving and really great people don’t know either.
-I’ll do my best in this post to simplify it and give you the info you need to make smart decisions about donating, volunteering, working, or just inserting facts into conversation.
+I consider myself a loving, kind person with good intentions.
+I figured if I didn’t know, it’s possible other loving and really great people don’t know either.
+Therefore, I’ll do my best in this post to simplify it.
+I’ll help you make smart decisions about donating, volunteering, working, or just inserting facts into conversation.

 More of a visual learner?
 That’s okay (me too!).
 I highly recommend watching this video by the Kitten Lady, Why I Support “Kill Shelters.”